owengage/fastnbt/README.md

 * fastanvil: For rendering Minecraft worlds to maps.
 * fastnbt-tools: Various tools for NBT/Anvil, notably a map renderer.

 Aim to support only the latest version of Minecraft.
-Works with 1.17 snapshot worlds and 1.16 worlds at the moment.
+Works with 1.17 worlds and 1.16 worlds at the moment.
+Might work for more.
 Endevour to support old chunks in worlds, but not extracting textures from older versions due to the added complexity it would require.

 The `anvil` binary from `fastnbt-tools` can render your world leveraging all of your CPU.